 Maybe our dream is to sell a book or screenplay or get our art into a certain gallery or magazine.

 But some big cottony obstruction always seems to be standing between us and our highest potential.

 Maslow believed all of us possess the desire to go for it, to take a chance on our gifts.

 But he also believed that almost all of us eventually will sit on our soul’s dream.
 Effectively boxing it up in mothballs and hiding it out of sight for the rest of our lives.

 One big, hairy obstacle.

-That obstacle being a cluster of emotions and fears he labeled, The Jonah Complex.
+That obstacle was a cluster of emotions and fears he labeled, The Jonah Complex.
 (Named after Jonah in the bible.)

 Remember Jonah’s legend?